Dr Joanna Tucker

 From 2018 to 2019, I was the Principal Investigator of a Royal Society of Edinburgh-funded project, Researching and Curating Active Manuscripts: Scotland’s Medieval Cartularies.
 This was a collaboration with the National Records of Scotland and National Library of Scotland, and looked at the current challenges and opportunities for curating and researching medieval cartulary manuscripts.

-From 2014 to 2017, I was part of an AHRC-funded project, Models of Authority: Scottish Charters and the Emergence of Government, 1100–1250 (PI Prof. Dauvit Broun).
+From 2014 to 2017, I was part of an AHRC-funded project, Models of Authority: Scottish Charters and the Emergence of Government, 1100–1250.
 The project’s main outcome was a digital research tool for the study of the contents, script and physical appearance of Scottish charters.
 In 2021 I was appointed co-director of this resource (with Dr Stewart Brookes) tasked with the remit of publishing a new edition of the resource and ensuring its longer term sustainability.

 I am currently co-leader of BGE@UniversityofGlasgow (with Prof. Dauvit Broun and Lynne Robertson, Education Scotland).
 This brings together academics from the College of Arts and school teachers to create new resources based on recent research for use in Broad General Education in the Curriculum for Excellence (the school curriculum for nursery to S3).
 The scheme has been running since 2014, and has so far produced 14 resources.

-I am also a Co-Director of the University of Glasgow's Textual Editing Lab (launched January 2019) with Dr Bryony Randall (English Literature) and Dr Alison Wiggins (English Language & Linguistics) and Dr Luca Guariento (College of Arts Research Systems Developer).
+I am a Co-Director of the University of Glasgow's Textual Editing Lab (launched January 2019) with Prof. Bryony Randall (English Literature), Dr Alison Wiggins (English Language & Linguistics) and Dr Luca Guariento (College of Arts Research Systems Developer).
 The Lab aims to connect researchers, archivists, digital developers, artists, professionals and students engaged with textual editing challenges and opportunities, and to share good scholarly practice and encourage innovation and collaboration.

-- Royal Society of Edinburgh Research Workshop (March 2018 – March 2019): Researching and Curating Active Manuscripts: Scotland’s Medieval Cartularies.
+- PI (2018-19): Royal Society of Edinburgh Research Workshop, Researching and Curating Active Manuscripts: Scotland’s Medieval Cartularies.
 The project team included two others from the University of Glasgow (Dauvit Broun and Andrew Prescott), as well as participants from the National Library of Scotland (Kenneth Dunn, Ulrike Hogg, Isobel Griffin and Ines Byrne), and the National Records of Scotland (Alan Borthwick, Linda Ramsay, Hazel de Vere and Alison Rosie).